OpenWaterFoundation/owf-learn-aws/mkdocs-project/docs/cdn/cloudfront/private-auth-lambda.md

-# AWS / CloudFront / Authentication Using Lambda Function #
+# AWS / CDN / CloudFront / Authentication Using Lambda Function #

 This documentation explains how to use AWS CloudFront to create a private, authenticated content delivery network (CDN) using a Lambda function.